📢 Looking for service updates? 📢 Check out our News section for more information.

 If you need help from our foodbank there are a few simple steps to follow.

-If you are struggling and need an emergency food parcel, please contact your key worker (if you have one), your GP, Health Visitor, the school your children attend (if you have them) or your housing officer, or any other organisation that you may already engage with for support and/or advice to request a referral.
-It is their decision, based on their knowledge of you and your situation, to decide whether to refer you or not, to the Foodbank.
+If you are struggling and need an emergency food parcel, contact a local referral agency.
+We have given some examples of helplines below but you may already be in contact with someone who can refer you; your key worker, your GP, Health Visitor, the school your children attend, your housing officer, an organisation giving you advice or support, we have hundreds of local agencies signed up who can refer to us.
+It is their decision, based on their knowledge of you and your situation, to decide whether to refer you or not.

 A referral agency will discuss your situation and supply you with a foodbank voucher when appropriate to do.
 Remember, this is a decision that they will make.
 We do not make referrals into the Foodbank.

-3. Come along to your nearest foodbank centre.
+2. Come along to your nearest foodbank centre with your referral.

 You can find a list of our local centres and opening times here.
-Due to Covid we are (temporarily) unable to offer drinks, snacks/light meals, but our volunteers will still be there to make sure you are looked after once you arrive.
-At this time, we are accepting referrals by email (we’re not using our red voucher system at the moment) and our volunteers will check for this referral when you arrive.
-Our volunteers will then work with you to ensure that we are able to put together a suitable food parcel for you and your family.
+Our volunteers are there to make sure you are looked after once you arrive, they will check your referral and work with you to ensure that we are able to put together a suitable food parcel for you and your family.

 If you have any further questions our FAQ’s page may help, or feel free to give us a call.